ujjwalguptaofficial/osnft-doc/docs/tokenomics.md

 ### Referral reward

 A referral reward is given to users whose referral project is successfully minted within expiry time.
-The reward is 1 OSD and it will be runing for limited time.
+The reward is 1 OSD (might change) and it will be runing for limited time.

 ### Quiz game

+> Quiz game is supposed to increase awareness about the project and reward to users.

 In order to interact with users - the creators can run quiz games and reward them with OSD.
 There can be many quiz games but currently in ROADMAP is -

 1. Asking questions and right answerer will ge the reward.
 This help creators increase the awareness of the project.

-### Approver

-Approver act as core of the ecosytem.
-Currently task of approver is to verify the project but with more features - the task will be more.

-The process of approver is currently centralized but with time it will be made decentralized making the `OSNFT` completely DAO.

-The approvers mechanism will be something like Proof of stake and will be rewarded for each task.